PX4/PX4-user_guide/en/config/autotune.md

 1. Perform a normal preflight safety checklist to ensure the flight zone is clear and has enough space.
 2. Takeoff and prepare for the test
-   - **Multicopters:** Take off and hover at 1m above ground in Position mode, Altitude mode or Hold mode.
+   - **Multicopters:** Take off and hover at 1m above ground in Altitude mode or Stabilized mode.
    - **Fixed-wing:** Take off and fly at cruise speed in Position mode or Alitude mode.
 2. Use the RC transmitter roll stick to perform the following maneuver, tilting the vehicle just a few degrees: _roll left > roll right > center_ (The whole maneuver should take about 3 seconds).
    The vehicle should stabilise itself within 2 oscillations.